Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This code was only tested using external power.

-This script can iterate unlimited periodic measurements.
+This script can run continously to log periodic temperature measurements.

-Alternatively, it can be used for a single dataframe reading
+Alternatively, it can be used to record a single dataframe.

-triggered by the crontab deamon.
-The latter is recomended
+This mode is inteded for usage as a crontab job.

+This is recomended for long recording times in larger

-for indefinite measurements with larger time intervals.
+time intervals.

-crontab entry used to trigger a single data logging event every 15 minutes:
+crontab entry used to trigger a single data frame log every 15 minutes:
-# -----------------------------------------------
-# quarter-hourly logging of all 1-Wire temperature sensors

 */15  * * * *    /home/user_name/bin/1wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null